 How do I replace halogen downlights with LED?

-If you are replacing halogen downlights, it could be possible to just replace the bulb with a more energy-efficient LED light.
-This may not need the expertise of an electrician, provided you know which bulb to buy.
-Specialist lighting shops should be able to help you determine which bulb you need, if you take in one of the old halogen bulbs for them to see.
-However, in some cases, the halogen or CFL bulbs cannot be removed, in which case it could be best to consult a qualified electrician for advice on what to do.
+If you are replacing halogen downlights, it could be possible to just replace the bulb with a more energy-efficient LED light, although this depends on the type of fitting.
+This may not need the expertise of an electrician, and specialist lighting shops should be able to help you determine which bulb you need, if you take in one of the old halogen bulbs for them to see.
+However, if in doubt, it could be best to consult a qualified electrician for advice on what to do.

 In some cases, you might decide that you want to replace the entire halogen or CFC downlight unit with a new LED one (see below).
 Sometimes, the size of the hole left by the older model downlights may be larger than what is needed for the new lights.
-There are “conversion plates” available to fix this problem, which can be purchased at many lighting retailers, along with LED downlight kits.
+There are “conversion plates” available to fix this problem, which can be purchased at many lighting retailers and hardware stores, along with LED downlight kits.
 As LED downlights must be installed by a licensed electrician, it could be a wise idea to talk about this issue when you are getting quotes for your new lights.
+The electrician may be able to include in their quote the supply of lights and conversion plates (if needed) as well as their installation.

 Some retailers have a “downlight calculator” that can help with planning, estimating the types and number of lights you may need in a specific room to provide the right level of lighting for various activities.
-Qualified electricians or an interior designer could also help with this.
+Qualified electricians or an interior designer could also help with this, keeping in mind that they may charge for this service.

 These are some of the factors you may need to consider when choosing which types of downlights should go where:

-Purpose of room/area: Different rooms often need different lighting requirements.
-For example, a bathroom may require two bright lights near the mirror, so people can apply makeup effectively.
+Different rooms often need different lighting requirements.
+For example, a bathroom may require bright lights near a vanity mirror.
 In the kitchen, bright lights over the workbench could help when food is being prepared.
-However, in the lounge room, you may wish to be able to adjust the light.
+However, in the lounge or dining room, you may wish to be able to adjust the light.

-Direction/spread of light: Think about where you need the light to reach, and if shadows are going to be a problem.
+Think about where you need the light to reach and if shadows are going to be a problem.
 As downlights shine from close to the ceiling, they have a tendency to create shadows if their light spread is not overlapped effectively.
 There are also downlights that can act as spotlights, to provide dramatic illumination of a feature wall or artwork.

-Brightness/quality of light: The brightness of light is measured in “lumens”, as opposed to the power a bulb uses, which is measured in “watts”.
-The bigger the room, generally the more lumens you will need.
-Retailer Lighting Illusions suggests that general lighting of non-work areas such as bedrooms rooms should be between about 170-180 lumens per square metre (lm/m2).
-Kitchen and laundry lighting should be about 250 lm/m2.
-Task lighting – illuminating a work area – should be about 400-500lm/m2.
+The brightness of light is measured in ‘lumens’, as opposed to the power a bulb uses, which is measured in ‘watts’.
+How many lumens you may need depends on the size of a room, and what you use it for.
+Retailer Lighting Illusions suggests that general lighting of non-work areas such as bedrooms should be between about 170-180 lumens per square metre (Lux).
+Kitchen and laundry lighting should be about 250 Lux.
+Task lighting – illuminating a work area – should be about 400-500 Lux.

 Smart LED systems – a warning